How to Align WGS84 to Local CRS in Python for Carbon Mapping

 Final pipeline execution pattern:

-1. Ingest WGS84 geofences/telemetry
+1. Ingest WGS84 geofences/telemetry.

-5. Export to Parquet/GeoPackage with embedded CRS metadata
+5. Export to Parquet/GeoPackage with embedded CRS metadata.

 This deterministic workflow eliminates angular distortion, satisfies GHG Protocol spatial mapping mandates, and produces verification-ready spatial assets for carbon accounting pipelines.